dotnet/docs-maui/docs/ios/deployment/overview.md

 ## Create a distribution profile

 To publish a .NET MAUI iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
-A distribution provisioning profile contains an app ID and a distribution certificate.
+A distribution provisioning profile contains an App ID and a distribution certificate.
 For more information, see [Create a distribution profile](provision.md#create-a-distribution-profile).

 ## Download the provisioning profile on your Mac build host